uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-…but it only colours the outline of the rectangles!
+…but it only colours the outline of the rectangles\!

 Some aesthetics will work better with some geometries than others.
 We have to use the `fill` aesthetic to colour the areas instead: